bluenote10/NimData/README.md

 ## Next steps

-- More transformation/actions (flatMap, groupBy, join, sort, union, window)
+- More transformation and actions (flatMap, groupBy, join, union, window)
 - More data formats
+- REPL or Jupyter kernel
 - Plotting (maybe in the form of Bokeh bindings)
-- REPL or Jupyter kernel

 ## License